 Having experience in other qualitative software does not qualify you for the course.

 The Introduction to NVivo course provides an introduction to NVivo.
 You will have to practice extensively what you will have learned to become an advanced NVivo user and be fit for this course.
 The course Qualitative Data Analysis will give you sufficient knowledge to engage in this course satisfactorily.

 You must run the latest versions of NVivo (R1 or 14) to attend the course as earlier versions (10 or 12) have different interfaces and menus.
 If your institution does not provide you with an NVivo license, you can download the NVivo 14-day free trial.
 The trial is fully operational but can't be reinstalled on the same computer once expired.

 Mac users must be warned that NVivo for Mac does not currently have all the functionalities of NVivo for Windows.
 If you are a Mac user and want to learn all the functionalities on this course, you must attend using a PC.

 This course provides you with advanced understanding and applied skills in qualitative content analysis (Schreier, 2012), thematic analysis (Boyatzis, 1998), cross-case analysis (Miles and Huberman, 1994) and grounded theory (Strauss and Corbin, 1998) using NVivo.

-Day 1 – 4 are dedicated to the four methods, during which you will review each method’s epistemological foundations and sampling requirements.
-Moving on to NVivo and implementing each method’s coding procedures, pattern-seeking techniques and visualisation styles.
+Day 1 – 4 are dedicated to the four methods, during which you will learn each method’s epistemological foundations and sampling requirements.
+Moving on to NVivo and implementing each method’s coding procedures, data transformation techniques and visualisation styles.

-On Day 5, you will seek to integrate different components of the five methods into a single study, illustrating the promises, but also the potential pitfalls, of method integration.
+On Day 5, you will learn to integrate different components of the five methods into a single study, illustrating the promises, but also the potential pitfalls, of method integration.